-Imaging tests, such as transvaginal ultrasound, and blood tests, such as CA-125, have not proven to be useful screening tools.
-Studies indicate that screening with these tests does not reduce ovarian cancer death and may cause women to undergo unnecessary medical treatment due to their high rate of "false positives."
+Imaging tests, such as transvaginal ultrasound, and blood tests, such as CA-125, HE4, or OVA-1, have not proven to be useful screening tools.
+Studies indicate that screening with these tests does not reduce ovarian cancer mortality and may cause women to undergo unnecessary medical and surgical treatment due to their high rate of "false positives."

 Physical signs indicating ovarian cancer may be detected during a pelvic exam.
 A pelvic exam is performed in two ways.
-The doctor inserts two fingers into the vagina while feeling the abdomen with the other hand.
-The doctor also performs a rectovaginal exam, which involves the insertion of one finger into the vagina and another into the rectum.
+The doctor inserts one or two fingers into the vagina while feeling the abdomen with the other hand.
+The doctor may also perform a rectovaginal exam, which involves the insertion of one finger into the vagina and another into the rectum.

 Both exams enable the doctor to evaluate the size and shape of the ovaries.
 Enlarged ovaries and abdominal swelling can be signs of ovarian cancer.
 A mass felt during a pelvic exam often requires further evaluation by ultrasound and sometimes requires surgery to make a definitive diagnosis.